methodphoto/themincricketclub/2016/nightwatchman.md

 ---
 layout: default
 title: Nightwatchman
-game: Nightwatchman v The Min
+game: The Min v Nightwatchman CC
 location: Solefields
 date: 08/05/2016
-report: The Min won the toss and inserted Nightwatchman, who made 264-5 in 40 overs.
-The Min made 207-9 (all out) in 37 overs.
+report: The Min won the toss and inserted Nightwatchman, who made 242 for 5 wkts in 40 overs.
+The Min made 207 for 9 wkts (all out) in 37 overs.
 result: Nightwatchman won by 57 runs
+next: newington
 parent: 2016 Fixtures
 ---